622 Squadron, Royal Australian Air Force

 The operational log book reports “Seventeen aircraft detailed to attack Gelsenkirchen.
 Dummy on stray T.I.s to SE of target seems to have caused some confusion in the early stages, but the greater part of the bombing seems to have been concentrated on the target and a successful attack developed.
 F/O W Rattle in ‘Z’ failed to return.”
 The following aircraft also took part in the raid: R5625 ‘B’, NE146/G ‘F’, LL812 ‘Z’, IM511 ‘C’, LL803 ‘G’, IM477 ‘L’, ED437 ‘D’, LL885 ‘J’, IM595 ‘O’, IM577 ‘E’, L7576 ‘K’, IM138 ‘N’, IM466 ‘P’, LL859 ‘Q’, W4248 ‘H’, W4158 ‘U’ and ED474 ‘S’.

 At the site of the crash in the woods west of Oirschot (close to Eindhoven), a local history club has put up a sign to commemorate the seven people who died (photograph above).
-Many thanks go to Joop Hendrix for that photo, and also the one on the left of some very derelict remains of the aircraft which he found near the crash site.
+Many thanks go to Joop Hendrix for that photo, and also the one on the right of some very derelict remains of the aircraft which he found near the crash site.
 Many thanks also to Martin Carrack for some of the photographs.